top of page

 UPCOMING WOMEN'S

-INTERFAITH POTLUCKS
+INTERFAITH POTLUCK

 All women are invited to attend the interfaith potlucks, listed below, which start at 6:00 p.m.
 Please bring a dish to pass.
 Plates, silverware, and beverages will be provided, but you are always welcome to bring your own plate and silverware if you wish.